swen100/phpng-proj/README.md

 ---------
 **resource pj_init_plus(string definition);**
 Create a Proj.4 resource coordinate system object from the string definition.

 **int pj_transform(resource srcdefn, resource dstdefn, int point_count, int point_offset, mixed x, mixed y, mixed z);**
 Transform the x/y/z points from the source coordinate system to the destination coordinate system.
 x, y and z can be double, int or a numeric string.
 x, y and z can also be an array of double, int or numeric string values.

+**int pj_transform(resource srcdefn, resource dstdefn, int point_count, int point_offset, mixed x, mixed y, mixed z);**
+Transform the x/y/z points from the source coordinate system to the destination coordinate system.
+x, y and z can be double, int or a numeric string.
+x, y and z can also be an array of double, int or numeric string values.

 **void pj_free(resource pj);**
 Frees all resources associated with pj.